brendansiwik/anbox-playstore-installer/README.md

+Fixed URLs so it functions properly with the sourceforge migration

 # anbox-playstore-installer
 Install script that automates installation of googles playstore in anbox (an LX container based environment to run Android apps on Linux https://www.anbox.io/ )